-In this article, we’ll look at grilling a frozen steak by diving into the science and the pros and cons of it, before wrapping up with a step-by-step instruction list.
+In this article, we look at how to grill a frozen steak with a step-by-step instruction list, before diving into the science and the pros and cons of it.

 The big bonus?
 Snapping up all those bargain steaks close to sell by date that regularly go on sale, storing them in your freezer and short-cutting the time required to get them onto your plate!

 Contents (Jump to Topic)